 That’s 1 out of every 302 homes in Florida.
 By comparison, the national rate of homes going into foreclosure is 1 out of every 885 homes.

-You can read this RealtyTrac report online here.
-From this report we know that certain metropolitan areas of Florida have more foreclosure activity than others; according to the report, in May 2013:
+From the report we know that certain metropolitan areas of Florida have more foreclosure activity than others; according to the report, in May 2013:

 1. Miami is number one in the United States for foreclosure activity (1 of 209 homes has a foreclosure filing);